JWST Reveals a Surprisingly High Fraction of Galaxies Being Spiral-like at $0.5\leq z\leq4$: Results

 \subsection{Intrinsic Spiral Fraction}

 Due to the cosmological dimming and the sensitivity of CEERS observations, spiral galaxies can be hard to identify at high redshifts.
 This issue causes observed spiral fractions to be lower than the real fraction (see \cite{Margalef-Bentabol_2022}).
+Artificially shifting galaxies is a useful method to understand the biases and uncertainties in measurements between low and high-redshift galaxies (see \cite{giavalisco_1996, barden_2008, yu_2023}).
 To correct for this issue, we selected a representative sample of galaxies between redshifts 0.5 and 0.8 to artificially shift to higher redshifts.
 This sample, called the unredshifted sample, contained 101 galaxies and had sizes between $0.1''$ and $2''$.
-Next, we took their images in the filter corresponding to their rest frame V-band at different redshifts and scaled them down by taking the ratio of the median flux of the low redshift galaxies to the median flux of the high redshift galaxies.
-For example, for a galaxy at $z=0.6$, to redshift it to $z=1.75$, its F150W image would be scaled down by a factor of 7.8.
-We then found an empty region of space in each of the filters and added the scaled down images to these regions.
-Four co-authors visually inspected this new redshifted sample.
+Our procedure is outlined below.
+We use the target redshift bin $2<z<2.5$ as an example. \begin{enumerate}[noitemsep] \item We took the rest frame V-band of the unredshifted sample (F115W) and calculated its median flux ($f_{unz}$).
+We then calculated the median flux of the real galaxies at $2<z<2.5$ in their rest frame V-band (F200W), $f_z$.
+Then, we scaled down the flux of each galaxy in the unredshifted sample by a factor of $f_z/f_{unz}$. \item The flux-down images were then downsized to take into account (a) the intrinsic size evolution of disk galaxies and (b) the angular diameter distance ($D_A$).
+For the former, we use the relation of $(1+z)^{-0.75}$ from \cite{van_der_wel_2014} to determine a factor to shrink the image size at high redshift.
+For the latter, we use the ratio of $D_A(z_{high})/D_A(z=0.75)$ as the second factor.
+The flux-down images were shrunk by the product of the two factors. \item The downsized images were then convolved with a Gaussian kernel, to take into account the PSF difference betwen F115W and F200W.
+The FWHM of the kernel was calculated by $\sqrt{F200W FWHM^2-F115W FWHM^2}$, where the $F115W FWHM^2$ is the PSF in F115W downsized according to Step 2 and $F200W FWHM^2$ corresponds to the redshift bin we are using. \item We found a blank sky region in F200W and added the convolved images to these regions. \end{enumerate} We repeated this procedure for all of our redshift bins.
+Each redshifted image was visually inspected by each of the six co-authors.

 Figure \ref{fig:fig3} shows some example galaxies from this sample set in bins of increasing redshift.
 Top four rows show examples of redshifted spirals that have clear spiral features out to higher redshifts and the bottom four rows show examples of galaxies where the classifiers were unable to observe spiral features at higher redshifts.